blue-sky-r/ZyXEL-VMG1312/README.md

 * get session-key (required for requesting reboot)
 * request reboot (with session-key)

+### requirements

+This script requires:
+* unix utilities (included in dd-wrt):
+  * wget, awk, grep, sed
+* access to modem web interface - this requires some config on VMG1312 and DD-WRT

 ### usage

 Script can be used manually from command line or scheduled by cron job.
 There are two modalities